DefinitionThis section has been translated automatically.

 - If these three assessment questions can be answered with "yes", it can generally be assumed that the occupational activity is compulsory.

-- The endangerment can be given by:
+The danger can be given by:

 - Physical factors: E.g. microtrauma by metal or glass particles, glass wool, asbestos, cut hairs, actinic and possibly thermal stimuli (heat, cold).